Sequential composition of answer set programs: Sequential composition

 \end{definition}

-For instance, we have which shows that cup is {\em not} idempotent.
+For instance, we have which shows that cup is \textit{not} idempotent.

-We can now decompose a rule $r$ of the form \prettyref{equ:r} in different ways, for example, as\footnote{We can omit parentheses as cup is associative according to the forthcoming \prettyref{thm:cup}.} and as
+We can now decompose a rule $r$ of the form \prettyref{equ:r} in different ways, for example, as\footnote{We can omit parentheses as cup is associative according to the forthcoming \prettyref{t:cup}.} and as

 As cup is defined rule-wise, we have